Build or Buy: AI Capability

 • Operational disruption during implementation.

-• Data quality issues affecting AI outputs.
+• Data quality issues affecting machine learning outputs.

 • Internal resistance from operations managers.